JasperHG90/HAN.py/README.md

 labels_vectorized = vectorizer.map_labels(labels)
 ```

 Note that the snippets are of different lengths.
-This is not a problem, but you may want to cap your inpit documents, especially if most of the relevant information appears early on in a document (this is a hyperparameter).
+This is not a problem, but you may want to cap your input documents, especially if most of the relevant information appears early on in a document (this is a hyperparameter).

 We next set up the HAN, the optimizer and the loss function: